deadc0de6/cploy/README.md

 $ cploy daemon start --debug
 ```

-and then add tasks to it:
+and then add a task to it:
 ```bash
 # sync dir /tmp/local on localhost to
 # /tmp/remote on host "somehost"